iaMO3/alx-portfolio-project/README.md

 ## About the Project

-The ALX Portfolio Project is a responsive and interactive portfolio website built to:
+The ALX Portfolio Project is a responsive and interactive portfolio website built to 👇:
 - Highlight my professional background and expertise.
 - Showcase my web development projects.
 - Provide a platform for potential collaborators and employers to connect with me.